ElinaBoman/pp1-dogbakery/README.md

 1. Navigation Bar

- * Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
-This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 * To make it easy for the user of this site to find correct information there is a navigation bar that displays the Homepage, Aboutpage and a Contactpage.
 The navigation menu is full responsive and also contains the Dog Barkery logo.
+There is no need for the user to use the 'back' button since navigation menu allows easy access to all three pages.

-2. The landing page
+1. The landing page

 * The landing page contains information about what the purpose of Dog Barkery is.
 It contains images of dogs to immediately create a connection to what the site is about.

 * There is a short  list called Spoil your dog that displays that there are treats and activities for dogs.
 It is a way to show guests that the Dog Barkery is all about dogs and that there is not only a bakery where you as a owner can have a coffee but also lots of  treats and activities for your dog.
-Dog Barkery is the best place to take your dog when you want to spoil him/her really good.

-3. The Footer
+1. The Footer

 * The footer section contains links to Dog Barkerys social medias.
 The links open in a new tab to make it easier for the user to control the site.